+Does broccoli give dogs gas?
+Yes.
 Broccoli contains high levels of sulfur compounds, which can cause gas in dogs.
 This isn’t harmful per se, but it can be uncomfortable and embarrassing for both you and your dog.

 While most dogs can eat broccoli in moderation, some may experience diarrhea after consuming too much of this vegetable.
 This can happen because their bodies aren’t used to processing large amounts at once or if they are sensitive to the sulfur compounds found naturally occurring within broccoli itself!